call911nowplz/Spiriten.cf/Server_Side/server_hosts.md

 | [Daemex](https://billing.daemex.io/cart.php?gid=1) : Currently in a Beta so free servers (if approved by staff).
 You get 4GB of ram with an unknown CPU.
 There are 4 USA
 locations, 3 Europe locations, 4 Asia locations, one Africa location, one South America location, and one Australia location.
-I'm just a bit confused more than anything, will update this if I get my server from them
+I'm just a bit confused more than anything, will update this if I get my server from them (Ended up getting approved for it!
+It is actually legit with 4GB and 4 cores dedicated to me.
+They use a Xeon L5640 (a 2010 server processor) and a Debian distribution from 2008.
+It's not ideal, but it is free and legitimate!)

 | [Daichi](https://daichi.host/minecraft) : Daichi is a newer host offering Minecraft hosting for $2 per GB of ram with unknown Xeon CPUs.
 I have no idea where their locations
 are.
 The unlimited SSD hosting is nice, but they are using a cracked copy of WHMCS so beware, use at your own risk.